BSL Launch Recite Me assistive technology myaccountMyAccount login image

 The performance management reporting system uses a traffic light format with the following definitions to give a status report on each measure:

 Self-assessment and the improvements arising from self-assessment are key elements of Best Value.
 In 2016, the council adopted a new approach to the council-wide self-assessment and improvement programme, developed to better target improvement activity through a proportionate and risk-based methodology.
-The cornerstone of the approach is an annual horizon-scanning exercise carried out by each Resource which looks to identify service areas or activities which may benefit from further examination and self-assessment and to build up a picture of the council's self-assessment profile, providing assurances of the council's continuous improvement and Best Value commitments.
+The cornerstone of the approach is an annual horizon-scanning exercise carried out by each Resource, which looks to identify service areas or activities which may benefit from further examination and self-assessment and to build up a picture of the council's self-assessment profile, providing assurances of our continuous improvement and Best Value commitments.

 We review our procedures regularly and seek to expand and improve the information gathered in the horizon-scanning exercise to ensure it is as comprehensive as possible.
 For example, in consultation with all Resources, we recently added the following sources of self-assessment/improvement activity to the scope of the exercise: